 - Adding food wastes that you shouldn’t put down the disposal.
 You can check my printable list of such items here.

 - Lack of flushing water: you need to run plenty of water while running the disposal, and also keep it running for a few minutes after the disposal is stopped to make sure that all food wastes are flushed down the drain.

 When you turn ON, a clogged disposal it will just keep humming and not turning.
 The steps to clear a clog is very similar to that of our first problem above.
 Basically what you have to do here is to get the blades free to move.

 To unclog a disposal unit you have to make sure the blades are free to rotate.
 Most disposals come with a hex hole on their bottom side which is connected directly to the disposal blade.
 All you have to do is insert a proper sized Allen wrench (1/4″) and rotate it to and fro until you are able to rotate the bladed fully through the full circle.

 If your disposal doesn’t have a hex hole then it is going to be more difficult.
 What you can do is buy a special garbage disposal wrench like this one, and use it to rotate the blades from above.
 Or you can even use the handle of a broom but using a special wrench is much easier.

 Once you are able to freely rotate the blades run some water.
 If the clog was a minor one the sink will drain normally, in this case just turn the disposal ON and run it for a few minutes.

 If the sink is not draining, then fill it to half-full.
 Then use a sink plunger (it is different from a toilet plunger) and use it till the sink starts draining.
 And then run the disposal for a few minutes keeping the water running before adding any food wastes.

-If none of this work, it’s time to call a plumber.
+If none of this works, it’s time to call a plumber.